wja-no/line.js/README.md

 line.js is different.
 Anyone who knows a bit of HTML can get this thing to work.

-Here's how it works.
 Put a data table in your HTML document.
 Something like this:

     <figure class='graph line'>
      <table>